joehalliwell/useful-ai/useful-ai/people.md

 ## Clients can't estimate the dollar benefit of the solution

-- and nor can you
+- ...and nor can you

 ## How to be an awful client